laurentmackay/laurentmackay.github.io/cv/index.md

 ### PROFESSIONAL DEVELOPMENT
 1. Attended “Science Communication Day” workshop, McGill University, 2020.
 2. Attended “Translating Your Research To The Public” workshop, McGill University, 2019.
-3. Participant in the NIMBioS summer school on sensitivity analysis, University of Tennessee, 2017. <br/> [ Selected for travel award funding ]
+3. Participant in the NIMBioS summer school on sensitivity analysis, University of Tennessee, 2017.<br/> *[Selected for travel award funding]*
 4. Participant in the Montreal Light Microscopy workshop, McGill University, 2016.